 - Tender documents are prepared by the Administrative Assistant.

 - Documents are submitted to Financial and Administrative Services (FAS).

 - Documents are sent to electronic service providers (e.g. MERX.
-Bids and Pods) who post them for a period of two weeks.
+BIDS and PODS) who post them for a minimum period of two weeks.

 - Documentation including bids and ordering information is sent to tendering office in FAS.

 Accountabilities and Key Roles:

 - CPC staff is responsible for ensuring proper process is followed and desired products are purchased.